InternLM/InternLM/README.md

 ## Acknowledgements

 InternLM codebase is an open-source project contributed by Shanghai AI Laboratory and researchers from different universities and companies.
 We would like to thank all the contributors for their support in adding new features to the project and the users for providing valuable feedback.
 We hope that this toolkit and benchmark can provide the community with flexible and efficient code tools for fine-tuning InternLM and developing their own models, thus continuously contributing to the open-source community.
-Special thanks to the two open-source projects, flash-attention (https://github.com/HazyResearch/flash-attention) and ColossalAI (https://github.com/hpcaitech/ColossalAI).
+Special thanks to the two open-source projects, [flash-attention](https://github.com/HazyResearch/flash-attention) and [ColossalAI](https://github.com/hpcaitech/ColossalAI).

 ## Open Source License